-As a service to its members, INIS has operated on cooperative principles since its inaguration in 1970.
-INIS Collection consists of a bibliographic database and a collection of non-conventional literature (NCL).
+As a service to its members, INIS has operated on cooperative principles since its inauguration in 1970.
+INIS Collection consists of a bibliographic database and a set of non-conventional literature (NCL).
 It is by far the largest IAEA information source on nuclear science and technology.
-INIS continually evolves and adjusts to changes in political and technological information requirements, the needs of its users and new information management practices.
+INIS continually evolves and adjusts to changes in economic, political and technological information requirements, the needs of its users and new information management practices.

 Main INIS activities include: